Visualize a multispectral satellite image

 Note:

 There is a great variety of sensors and each one has its own spectral resolution.
-To see many more satellite sensors supported in ArcGIS Pro and learn about the spectral bands they provide, refer to the Satellite sensor raster types documentation page.
+To see the many satellite sensors supported in ArcGIS Pro and learn about the spectral bands they provide, refer to the Satellite sensor raster types documentation page.
 See a similar list for multispectral drone cameras.
 Many different aerial imagery types are also supported.

 Change the spectral resolution of your imagery

-When you receive a new multispectral image, you should know how to gather information on its bands.
+When you receive a new multispectral image, you should know how to gather information about its bands.
 You should also know how to transform its spectral resolution, that is, change its number of bands.
 You'll learn how to do that working with a satellite Landsat-8 image.

 Explore a Landsat 8 image